-You may set aside as much $5,000 for the plan year.
+You may set aside as much $5,000 for the plan year, reduced to $2,500 if you are married and don’t file a joint return.
 Just like a Healthcare FSA, whatever you elect is deducted from your paycheck over the year, on a pre-tax basis.
 But this account is used to reimburse yourself for childcare/daycare expenses that are needed because both you and your spouse work.
 Children must be under the age of 13.
 Note that if you participate in a Dependent Daycare FSA, you are not eligible to take the childcare credit for the same expenses when you file your tax returns.

 Is there a risk?

 As with most tax-favored benefits, there are some risks.
 First, once you elect to contribute to an FSA, you’re locked into it for the year.
 You can’t change or cancel your FSA mid-year unless you’re within a month of a qualifying event.
 The list of qualifying events for a Healthcare FSA is particularly short – marriage, divorce, birth and death.
-Secondly, any money you have in your account after the plan year closes is forfeited, with the exception of $500 in a Healthcare FSA that can be carried-over.
+Secondly, any money you have in your account after the plan year closes is forfeited, with the exception of $550 in a Healthcare FSA that can be carried-over at the end of 2021.
 Thirdly, your election is only good for the year, meaning it automatically ends on December 31.
 You have to re-enroll each year to keep participating.

 What else do I need to know?

 How FSAs work View this PowerPoint for more details on how FSAs work and why this may be a great option for you.
 You especially should view this if you’ve never participated in an FSA before.
 FSA’s are a great benefit.
 By doing a little bit of planning, you can save on your taxes.
 Consider this: if you are in a 30% tax bracket, an FSA is like saving 30% on medical and daycare expenses.